Susan Morrow

 Susan Morrow (born Jacqueline Ann Teresa Bernadette Immoor, May 25, 1932 – May 8, 1985) was an American actress.

 Early years

-Born as Jacqueline Ann Teresa Bernadette Immoor to Frederick W. Immoor and Katherine (Shea) Immoor, Susan Morrow was the elder sister of Judith Exner.
+Born Jacqueline Ann Teresa Bernadette Immoor to Frederick W. Immoor and Katherine (née Shea) Immoor, Susan Morrow was the elder sister of Judith Exner.
 Her family moved to North Hollywood, California, when she was 13.
 She graduated from North Hollywood High School.